Tasha876/Employee-Summary/README.md

 ## 4. Properties

 * It generates employee summaries quickly using the command line.
-* It saves the generated files in the 'generated_files' directory.
+* It saves the generated files in the 'generated-files' directory.
 * It does not overwrite files, so you can have multiple employee rosters.
 * It is styled, so the roster can look attactive as well as convey information.